ansible-collections/openvswitch.openvswitch/docs/openvswitch.openvswitch.openvswitch_port_module.rst

 Synopsis
 --------
-- Manage Open vSwitch bridges
+- Manage Open vSwitch ports

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

 - ovs-vsctl